AggroBird/SceneObjects/README.md

 public SceneObjectReference<SomeObject> sceneReference;
 ```

 Scene objects need to derive from the `SceneObject` monobehaviour.
-This component reads out its own GUID and object ID when placed in a scene, and saves it in OnValidate().
-This operation dirties the scene state, but only when the GUID has been changed.
-Under normal circumstances, this should only happen when a new scene object is created or duplicated.
-These GUID's and ID's are guaranteed to be persistent, since Unity uses them internally to keep object references in serialization.

 ## Example